SigNoz/signoz.io/docs/instrumentation/java.md

     <figcaption><i>Java Application in the list of services being monitored in SigNoz</i></figcaption></figure>
 <br></br>

+If you don't see your application reported in the list of services, try our [troubleshooting](https://signoz.io/docs/install/troubleshooting/) guide.

 ### Configuring the agent

 The agent is highly configurable.
 You can check out all the configuration options available [here](https://opentelemetry.io/docs/instrumentation/java/automatic/agent-config/).